troyraen/DM-in-Stars/_Paper/figures/main.md

 <a name="1p0"></a>
 ### 1.0 Msun profiles
 <!-- fs -->
+The old plots for 1Msun models are no longer relevant.
+I think something like this would be better.

 ```python
 peeps = [ 'ZAMS', 'IAMS', 'H-3', 'TAMS']
 save = [None, plotdir+'/m1p0.png', finalplotdir+'/m1p0.png']